-These services use the same method our plugin uses which is to retrieve the share counts from the actual social network APIs (except for Twitter of course).
+These services use the same method our plugin uses to retrieve share counts directly from social network APIs (except for Twitter, of course).
 This ensures the most accurate numbers possible.

-If these services are showing different numbers, there’s a couple of reasons this could be happening.
+If these services are showing different numbers, there are a couple of reasons this could be happening.
 We’ll troubleshoot those later in the article.

 For now, go up to your browser’s address bar and add the following to the end of your URL: